HL7/davinci-dtr/input/pagecontent/index.md

   </table>
 </div><br>
 A fourth Da Vinci IG that is relevant to DTR is the [Health Record Exchange (HRex)](https://build.fhir.org/ig/HL7/davinci-ehrx/) implementation guide, which defines a number of shared profiles and other shared content used across Da Vincie IGs - including this one.

-### CMS Enforcement Discretion
-On Feb 28, 2024, the Office of Burden Reduction and Health Informatics (OBRHI) National Standards Group (NSG) announced an [enforcement discretion](https://www.cms.gov/files/document/discretion-x12-278-enforcement-guidance-letter-remediated-2024-02-28.pdf) that they would not enforce the requirement to use the X12 278 for prior authorization if the covered entities were using the FHIR-based Prior Authorization API as described in the CMS Interoperability and Prior Authorization final rule (CMS-0057-F).
-This allows the payer to return a prior authorization number for use in the X12 837 in coverage extension of the CRD and DTR IGs or as part of the 'all FHIR' exchange of the Prior Authorization Response Bundle in the PAS IG.

-For DTR, this specifically means that `satisfied-pa-id` in the [Coverage Information extension](https://build.fhir.org/ig/HL7/davinci-crd/StructureDefinition-ext-coverage-information.html) can be used as an X12 prior authorization number.

 ### Content and Organization
 The IG is organized into the following sections: